PTrinh116/Security_Architecture/README.md

 ## Project Objectives

 1. **Analysis of Weaknesses in the Current Network Model**
-   - Identify and analyze at least **10 security risks** associated with the current network infrastructure.
+   - Identify and analyze **security risks** associated with the current network infrastructure.

 2. **Data Loss Risks Analysis**
    - Examine risks related to data loss from two primary sources: